 Resolution as the definition of the intended size of an image

 - You scan or photograph an advertisement in an old newspaper.
 It needs to appear in a book with the exact same dimensions.
-Instead of writing in a notepad how big the image is, why not store that information in the image itself?
+Instead of adding a separate text describing how big the image is, why not store that information in the image itself?